AC34/VSCode-Night-Cruise/README.md

 ### Search and Installation
   - Search "Night Cruise" in your VSCode's extensions market window.
   - Press "install" button.
-### Coloring concept.
+### Concept.
-  Overview
+####  Overview:
  Human kind has long been starring at the night sky.
-Naturally
+This was part of any civilization you can enumerate.<br><br>
+ The core idea of this theme is to implement the familiar night sky vision so that the theme is naturally eye-friendly without distractions and cognitive overloads.<br><br>
+ Implementation is carefully done with programmer's point of view so that colors are also syntactically meaningful and easy to distinguish between one another.<br><br>
+ Do you still want to keep starring at your theme just aimed at:
+  - being dark
+  - being colorful for the sake of being colorful
+  - using author's favourite colors

+ If not, this theme could be your solution.<br><br>
+ Feel free to try.

- - UI
+#### UI
    - Background
      - Deep blue. non-stimulative relaxing color.
    - Accent colors
      - Lighter blue than background.
- - Editor
+#### Editor
    - Backgroud
       - Deeper than UI blue.(easy to distinguish from other UI components)
    - Comment